 Growing out of my work on the LIRA book, I have been focusing on how lawyers, mediators, and parties make decisions in legal disputes – and how law schools can best prepare students for realities of practice.
 I have written several blog posts about this, most recently, Reconciling Allegedly Alternative Mediation Models by Using DIY Models.

 Last month, I gave a presentation at Stephanie and Toby’s Shindig (aka Mediation Clinic Think Tank) growing out of this post, which prompted an excellent conversation.
-Here’s the video (starting at 3:37) and the powerpoint from the presentation.

 The presentation focused on teaching students about thinking like a mediator.
 This post applies the same logic to thinking like an advocate in mediation or a negotiator.
 The techniques can be applied in courses teaching practice skills through simulations, externships, and clinical experiences.

 Legal doctrine and theoretical practice models do affect how lawyers and mediators actually think in practice.
 But they are only a part – I think often only a small part – of how they really think.